smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 Purpose
 : To read RC module status data.
 The same function is used to subscribe/unsubscribe on RC module status/setting change notifications.

+GetInteriorVehicleData is a request originated by a Remote Control Mobile Application.
+The HMI should only return interior vehicle data that corresponds to the request module type.
+For example, if `moduleType = CLIMATE`, only return `ClimateControlData` and do not return `RadioControlData`.

+If the parameter `subscribe` is set to true, the mobile application has requested to subscribe to the module data defined by the `moduleType` parameter.
 ### Request

 #### Parameters